Neutrinos as qubits and qutrits: Introduction

 \section{Introduction}

 Quantum entanglement lies at the root of quantum information processing and quantum computation \cite{Michael:2020}.
 Quantum entanglement results from the non-classical correlations between separated quantum systems.
 Correlations between subsystems of a more extensive system that are not expressable in terms of correlation between local classical properties of the subsystem characterize quantum entanglement \cite{Caves:2000}.
-A superposition of two orthogonal states is called a qubit, and most quantum entanglement measures are realized between pairs of the qubit in a 2-dimensional Hilbert space $\mathcal{H}^2$.
+Linear independent quantum states can give rise to coherence and entanglement.
+A quantum system can be in any possible linear combination of multiple orthogonal states.
+A superposition of only two orthogonal states is called a qubit.
+It is a physical system described by a vectors of a two-dimensional Hilbert space $\mathcal{H}^2$.
+However, most quantum entanglement measures are realized between pairs of two qubits which lies in a 4-dimensional Hilbert space $\mathcal{H}^2\otimes\mathcal{H}^2$.
 Such measures include the partial transpose condition, which determines whether a state of two qubits is entangled, and other bipartite measures of entanglement such as concurrence and the entanglement of formation \cite{Horodecki:1997vt,Wootters:1997id,Coffman:1999jd}.
 Bipartite entanglement is limited in its applicability.
 Studying entangled states involving more than two qubits or multipartite entanglement opens up new possibilities in developing quantum theory and new quantum communication protocols.
 The simplest case of multipartite entanglement is tripartite entanglement in the three-qubit system.
 Examples of entangled tripartite states are the W states and the GHZ states of quantum optics.
 Genuine tripartite measures of entanglement such as the three-tangle and the three-$\pi$ have been used to characterize these states \cite{Yong:2007}.